shuiqing2046/ProtocolLib/Readme.md

 # ProtocolLib

-Certain tasks are impossible to perform with the standard Bukkit API, and may require working with and even modifying Minecraft directly.
+Certain tasks are impossible to perform with the standard Bukkit API, and may require. working with and even modifying Minecraft directly.
 A common technique is to modify incoming and outgoing [packets](https://wiki.vg/Protocol), or inject custom packets into the stream.
 This is quite cumbersome to do, however, and most implementations will break